Campanula punctata 'Sarastro'

 (Photo courtesy of NetPS Plant Finder)

 Other Names: Spotted Bellflower

-Sarastro Bellflower features bold nodding purple bell-shaped flowers at the ends of the stems from early to mid summer.
+Sarastro Bellflower features bold nodding violet bell-shaped flowers with blue overtones at the ends of the stems from early to mid summer.
 The flowers are excellent for cutting.
 Its serrated heart-shaped leaves remain green in color throughout the season.
 The fruit is not ornamentally significant.

 Sarastro Bellflower is an herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a high maintenance plant that will require regular care and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;